afeldscher/PerformanceDesignPatterns/index.md

 #### Advisor: Jeff Salvage

 ### Motivation
 There is a notation in the software industry that clean, textbook design patterns do not yield high performance software.
-At the start of this research, I intended to show that design patterns can be applied in performance critical scenarios by comparing the performance different design methodologies under control conditions.
+At the start of this research, I intended to show that design patterns can be applied in performance critical scenarios by comparing the performance of different design methodologies under controlled conditions.

+### Methodology

+The first step of this independent study was to do background research.
+This began with searches for published peer reviewed papers on the subject of performance and design patterns.

+Unfortunately, this searching didn't lead to the plethora of publications I was hoping for.
+The results were more loosely related: papers about design patterns, performance anti-patterns, and methods for detecting performance problems.
+However, these papers still proved to be rather insightful.
+The first presentation below summarizes the findings from these readings.

+In addition to reading papers, I also read sections of the book *Optimizing Java* by Benjamin J. Evans, Chris Newland, and James Gough.
+This book outlines some of the most common causes of performance issues in Java applications.
+These included JIT optimizations and common misconceptions about the JVM that can degrade performance.
+The second presentation below summarizes the findings from this book.

+### Findings

+Overall, this research showed that there is no silver bullet for performance.
+It is very hard to quantify one design pattern as more performant than another.
+These types of decisions are very situational and depend on the specific implementation.
+That being said, there are plenty of recommendations that can be made for which patterns are best to use in scenarios.
+All of the findings from this study are outlined in detail in the presentations below.

+### Future Studies

+After completing one quarter of independent study exploring performance driven software design, I plan to continue to investigate compiler and runtime optimizations.
+The first quarter of this study primarily focused on published papers which uncovered a lack of consensus in the research community.
+This quarter will focus more on textbooks covering performance optimizations and design patterns.

 ### Presentations